samoyed-health-foundation/website/site/content/research/current-studies/akcchf-grant-610.md

 Hess (rhess\@vet.upenn.edu) if your dog donated blood for the study while it was not diabetic and has since become diabetic.

-The project\'s WGA results are very intriguing, and indicate that the underlying basis of Type I diabetes, while not identical in both breeds, may have some common etiology as well.
+The project's WGA results are very intriguing, and indicate that the underlying basis of Type I diabetes, while not identical in both breeds, may have some common etiology as well.
 These findings emphasize the power of within breed studies.
 In the future, we would like to perform